The Sole Reason Why Lockheed Will Never Build Another Airliner

 The 1960s was a time of change in the world of commercial aviation with the jet age coming into full swing.
 The Boeing 747 was a major innovation in the airline game but it wasn’t the only player.
-There was a time when Lockheed took a stab at commercial aviation creating the most advanced airliner of the day, but it all came crashing down.
+There was a time when Lockheed took a stab at commercial aviation creating the most advanced airliner of the day, but it just didn’t work out for them.

 The TriStar was vastly different from other airliners offering spacious seating areas with headroom, unlike the cramped areas of other airliners.
 The most noticeable feature of the L-1011 was the third engine situated above the year.
 This was designed to make the airliner more efficient for long-range travel.
 The L-1011 advanced autopilot was also capable of taking off and landing by itself without any real need for a pilot at the controls.